-A microscope is a crucial tool in many scientific disciplines, including biology, geology and the study of materials.
-Understanding the mechanism and use of a microscope is a must for many scientists and students.
-Microscopes work by expanding a small-scale field of view, allowing you to zoom in on the microscale workings of the natural world.
+The microscope, a crucial tool in many disciplines including biology, geology and material science, offers new perspectives to scientists.
+Many scientists and students need to understand the mechanism and use of microscopes.
+Microscopes work by expanding a small-scale field of view, zooming in on the microscale workings of the world.

 Magnification on a Microscope

-Magnification on a microscope refers to the amount or degree to which the object observed is enlarged.
-It is measured by multiples, such as 2x, 4x and 10x, indicating that the object is enlarged to twice as big, four times as big or 10 times as big, respectively.
+Magnification on a microscope refers to the amount or degree of visual enlargement of an observed object.
+Magnification is measured by multiples, such as 2x, 4x and 10x, indicating that the object is enlarged to twice as big, four times as big or 10 times as big, respectively.

-For a standard light-based microscope, you can get magnifications up to 1,500x ; beyond this, objects under view become excessively fuzzy because the wavelengths of light limit the clarity of images.
-Electrons, on the other hand, have much shorter wavelengths; according to Auburn University, electron microscopes produce useful images with magnifications up to about 200,000x.
+For a standard light-based microscope, the maximum magnification extends up to 1,500x; beyond this, objects under view become excessively fuzzy because the wavelengths of light limit the clarity of images.
+Electrons, on the other hand, have much shorter wavelengths.
+According to Auburn University, electron microscopes produce useful images with magnifications up to about 200,000x.

 Magnification and Distance on a Microscope

 The magnification on a microscope must be adjusted carefully in proportion to distance.
 For optical microscopes, the higher the magnification, the closer the lens must be positioned to the object being observed.
 If the lens gets too close, it may crash into the specimen, destroying the slide or specimen and possibly damaging the lens, so exercise great care when using magnifications over 100x.
 Most microscopes allow for adjustment of the lens-object distance, as well as providing preset default positions that place the higher magnification lenses closer to the slide.

 Measuring Magnification of a Microscope